Wealth Minerals Ltd.: Wealth Closes Strategic Investment for a Total of $3,037,000

-Hendrik Van Alphen, CEO, said; "This is a truly strategic placement, with significant participation from advisory board member Jürgen M. Geissinger and a $2 million subscription from Silvercorp Metals Inc. (TSX: SVM), a premier multinational mining company.
+Hendrik Van Alphen, CEO, said; "This is a truly strategic placement, with significant participation from advisory board member Jürgen M. Geissinger and a $2 million subscription from Silvercorp Metals Inc., a premier multinational mining company.
 We thank these two subscribers for their participation in this placement and look forward to delivering value to their investment in the Company."

 No finder's fees were paid pursuant to the Placement.